SAP/ui5-tooling/docs/pages/Server.md

 Provides basic proxy functionality using the proxy offered by [`connect-openui5`](https://github.com/SAP/connect-openui5#proxy) under the endpoint `/proxy`.

 ### nonReadRequests
-Answers all non-read requests (POST, PUT, DELETE, etc.), that have not been answered by any other middleware, with status code 404 "Not Found".
+Answers all non-read requests (POST, PUT, DELETE, etc.) that have not been answered by any other middleware with the 404 "Not Found" status code .
 This signals the client that these operations are not supported by the server.

 ### serveIndex
-In case a directory has been requested, this middleware renders an HTML with a list of the directories content.
+In case a directory has been requested, this middleware renders an HTML with a list of the directory's content.

 ## SSL Certificates
 When starting the UI5 Server in HTTPS- or HTTP/2 mode, for example by using UI5 CLI parameter `--h2`, you will be prompted for the automatic generation of a local SSL certificate if necessary.

 Follow the given instructions and enter your password to install the generated certificate as trusted.
-You can find the generated certificate and corresponding private key under `.ui5/server` in your users home directory.
+You can find the generated certificate and corresponding private key under `.ui5/server` in your user's home directory.

 !!! tip
     If Chrome unintentionally redirects an HTTP-URL to HTTPS, you need to delete the HSTS mapping in [chrome://net-internals/#hsts](chrome://net-internals/#hsts) by entering the domain name (e.g. localhost) and pressing "delete".